aljen/modbus-relay/README.md

 # modbus-relay

-Modbus TCP/IP server that translates incoming requests to RTU and relays them to configured serial device.
+MODBUS TCP/IP server that translates incoming requests to RTU and relays them to configured serial device.

 > [!CAUTION]
-> 🚧 This is project is still in WIP 🚧
+> 🚧 This project is still in WIP 🚧

 ## Demo